Postgraduate Course: Foundations of Finance Theory (CMSE11081)

 The topics covered in this course can be broadly categorised into three groups:

 *Financial Theories.
 This includes portfolio theory, the capital asset pricing model and the arbitrage pricing theory, all of which have become an integrated part of the decision-making in investments.
-It will also discuss patterns in cross-sections of stick returns, the time-series behaviour of stick returns time-varying expected returns.
+It will also discuss patterns in cross-sections of stock returns, the time-series behaviour of stick returns time-varying expected returns.

 *Introduction to Fixed-Income and Derivative Instruments.
 This includes bonds, options and futures.